raptazure/zattelkasten/content/1 - Rough Notes/Be the master of technologies.md

 Of course, choosing the appropriate device is just the beginning, what comes next may be more important - use the device to experience and to create more beautiful and meaningful things.

+I desire to go back to the olden ways of interacting with virtual worlds - books and a computer.